AniaSniadek/vue-forms-builder/README.md

-# Vue forms builder
+# Vue forms builder 🚀

-Vue forms builder is a package for handling forms in Vue.
-It is written in Typescript, but you don't need to install Typescript if you want to use this package in a Vue project.
+Vue forms builder is a package for handling forms in Vue 3.
+It is written in Typescript, but you don't need to install Typescript if you want to use this package in a Vue 3 project.
 Its functionality provides handling of user input events from a view, validates user input and creates a form model.
-The inspiration for this were Angular Forms, but it is a rather limited version and it was written specifically for Vue.
+The inspiration for this were Angular Forms, but it is a rather limited version and it was written specifically for Vue 3.

 ## Install